-There are ongoing academic, political, and regulatory discussions in the U.S., Europe, Australia, and other jurisdictions regarding whether social casino applications should be subject to a higher level or different type of regulation than other social game applications to protect consumers, in particular minors and persons susceptible to addiction to social casino games, and, if so, what this regulation should include.
+There are ongoing academic, political, and regulatory discussions in the U.S., Europe, Australia, and other jurisdictions regarding whether social casino aplications should be subject to a higher level or different type of regulation than other social game applications to protect consumers, in particular minors and persons susceptible to addiction to social casino games, and, if so, what this regulation should include.
 For example, at the end of August 2020, a court approved a settlement of class action litigation relating to alleged violations by Big Fish Games, Inc., the operator of an online social casino game, of a specific anti-gambling law in the State of Washington, in an aggregate amount equal to \$155.0 million.
 In addition, since 2020 there have been numerous cases filed against social casino game developers, and third party platform providers, alleging that social casino games violate various states' gambling laws.
-In 2023, two lawsuits were filed against us in Alabama and Tennessee alleging that our social casino-themed games constitute illegal gambling under applicable state laws and seeking to recover amounts paid by the residents of the applicable state in connection with such games.
-In addition, we received four demands for arbitration in 2023 alleging that our games constitute illegal gambling under applicable state law.
-These demands generally attempt to recover amounts spent by third parties on the Company's games by relying on state gambling loss recovery statutes and/or by seeking to have the applicable Terms of Service declared invalid.
-We cannot predict the timing or outcome of any litigation or arbitration proceedings.
-While we believe our games operate differently from games implicated in the Big Fish Games class action litigation, if new social casino regulations are imposed, or if antigambling laws or other regulations are interpreted to apply to our social casino games, certain, or all, of our casino-themed games may become subject to the rules and regulations and we may be exposed to civil and criminal penalties, fines, and other liabilities, which could be material and could harm our business or financial condition.
+In 2023, two lawsuits were filed against us in Alabama and Tennessee alleging that our social casino-themed games constitute illegal gambling under applicable state laws and seeking to recover amounts paid by the residents of the applicable state law.
+These demands for arbitration in 2023 alleging that our games constitute illegal gambling under applicable for the timing or outcome of any litigation or arbitration proceedings.
+While we believe our games operate differently from games implicated in the Big Fish Games class action litigation, if new social casino regulations are imposed, or if anti-gambling laws or other regulations are interpreted to apply to our social casino games, and, or all, of our casino-themed games may become subject to the rules and regulations and we may be exposed to civil and criminal penalties, fines, and other liabilities, which could be material and could harm our business or financial condition.
 Any costs incurred as a result of these potential liabilities, including defense costs, could harm our business, financial condition, or results of operations.